 The Medical Language Specialist program includes instruction in transcription, proofreading, and report analysis while applying medical terminology and computer application skills.

-Note: Effective Summer Semester 2013, all required courses within the Medical Language Specialist Certificate program must be completed with a "C" or better in order to graduate from the program.
+Note: All occupational curriculum within this program must be completed with a "C" or better in order to graduate from the program.